 Michael Chekhov, the nephew of the playwright Anton Chekhov, advocated for the utilization of archetypes.
 Like Adler, Chekhov encouraged a cocktail of imagination for actors to create “psychological gestures.”
 These gestures, rooted in a more antiquated acting tradition of storytelling (and the easily relatable codes of gestures), become modernized by the power and consideration of the psyche.

-Famous Practitioners: Clint Eastwood, Anthony Hopkins, Helen Hunt, and Jack Nicholson
+Famous Practitioners of the Chekhov Technique: Clint Eastwood, Anthony Hopkins, Helen Hunt, and Jack Nicholson

 Kristin Linklater believed that within our voice there is a human truth and texture, rooted in the act of meaningful breath and deep physical and imaginative connection.
 Her exercises aim to root the actor in the freedom of their true voice.